Here’s everything we know about the Colonial Pipeline cyberattack threatening US energy supplies

 The company said on Sunday its IT system was working to actively restore the operator and will “bring our full system back online only when we believe it is safe to do so, and in full compliance with the approval of all federal regulations,” according to a statement.

-It was not revealed if money was demanded or who made the demand in the cyberattack, but DarkSide has been named as likely being responsible for the attack.
+It was not revealed if money was demanded or if Colonial Pipeline paid any ransom, but DarkSide has been named as being responsible for the attack.

+“The FBI confirms that the DarkSide ransomware is responsible for the compromise to the Colonial Pipeline networks.
+We continue to work with the company and our government partners on the investigation,” the FBI said in a statement released Monday.

 DarkSide, a Russia-based ransomware group, was among several criminal gangs responsible for costing Western nations tens of billions of dollars in the last three years.